j5pu/phasionate_wordpress/wp-content/plugins/wp-missed-schedule/readme.txt

 This plugin, in order to reduce the CPU load, and do not use too many resources, repair 10 items in each session, every 10 minutes: the default value of 10 items per session, every 10 minutes, was introduced for compatibility with the default values of WordPress feeds syndication.

-This plugin is designed, on fact, for heavy use of scheduled future posts and rss grabbing, as feedWordPress or wp-o-matic, but also work well with a simple WordPress blog or for use as a cms.
+This plugin is designed for heavy use of scheduled future posts and rss grabbing, FeedWordPress for example, but also work well with a simple WordPress blog or for use as a cms.

-The plugin code was totally rewrited for maximum compatibility with w3 total cache and others caching plugins, jetpack and others social publishing plugins, transparency and interference free with others scheduled cron jobs at scale.
-The configuration is Automatic! and not need other actions from the administrator except activate, deactivate or delete it.
-Is full compatible with WordPress versions from 2.1+ to 4.4+ add preemptive support for coming soon 4.5-alpha future (trunk) 2015 releases.
-Is ready to single, network multisite installations, and old WPMU 2.6 to 2.9+ (latest is 2.9.2) multi users.
-Run on shared, dedicated, cloud and vps hosting, with high and low resources.
+The plugin code was totally rewrited for maximum compatibility with W3 Total Cache and others caching plugins, JetPack and others social publishing plugins, transparency and interference free with others scheduled cron jobs at scale.

+This plugin not need others actions from the administrator except activate, deactivate or delete it: is ready to single, network multisite installations, and old WPMU 2.6 to 2.9+ (latest is 2.9.2) multi users and run on shared, dedicated, cloud and vps hosting, with high and low resources.
 `
 Failed run when a good post goes to future.